imprvhub/ivanlunadev-portfolio/readme.md

 - Contact Form: Allows users to submit inquiries or messages via a contact form.
 Form submissions are processed securely using a Netlify function, ensuring reliable email delivery.
 - Search Functionality: The search feature is also enabled, providing an intuitive search engine that facilitates user queries.

-## Known Issues & To-do
-This is an overview of the already known problems and bugs as well as a collection of things that still need to be done.

-**Known issues**

-- From mobile dimensions, if the user expands the 'nav-menu' and then resizes the screen to more than 1024px width, the nav-menu breaks.
-While this behavior may not be common, it's important to maintain consistency in responsive interactions for all user interactions.

-**To-do**

-- Fix the responsive behavior of the nav-menu when transitioning from mobile to desktop using an intersection observer.

 ## Preview

 ![Alt Text](./public/images/sample1.png "Main Page")